|

 Where there is no life at all anymore happiness nor unhappiness can be

-When i look at the old denominational paradigm that has reigned
+When i look at the old denominational paradigm that has reigned until now

-the unknown; and certainly not planning to fly out on their own.
+definitely not planning to fly out on their own.

 Ignorant of what is to be found beyond the supernatural pale of